 Regulates Sleep Cycles

 Yoga Nidra is extremely beneficial for sleep.
 Practicing Yoga Nidra helps us relax at night and improve our sleep patterns.
 The pineal gland in our brain produces and releases melatonin, a hormone that regulates our sleep cycles.
-Doing a session of Yoga Nidra meditation in the morning can help activate the pineal gland and balance melatonin production, especially at night.
+Doing a Yoga Nidra meditation session in the morning can help activate the pineal gland and balance melatonin production, especially at night.
 Calming sleep meditation can also reduce stress and anxiety levels, which are common causes of low melatonin that results in sleepless nights.

 How to Do Yoga Nidra Step by Step